vtalos/book-library-management-system/README.md

 ## Contributing

 Contributions to this project are welcome!
 If you find any issues or have suggestions for improvements, feel free to open an issue or create a pull request.

+## Public Key Fingerprint
+This is my public key fingerprint: B262BD591E4E3453C8A9CE593EDDF7EEAD63583A